MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbacks-exception.md

 ## -description

-The <b>Exception</b> callback method is called by the engine when an <a href="https://docs.microsoft.com/windows-hardware/drivers/">exception</a>debugging event occurs in the target.
+The <b>Exception</b> callback method is called by the engine when an exception debugging event occurs in the target.

 ## -parameters